Changissnz/nu_merchant_principal/README.md

-There does not appear to be a universal formula or set of formulae for delineating "perception" from the factors that produce it.
+There does not appear to be a universal formula or set of formulae for delineating "perception" from the factors that produce or influence it.
 However, the notion that competing formulae can serve as equally competent solutions for modeling this task is valid, by using claims that rest on the similarities of accuracies by select weighting schemes.
 "Pride" takes a high-ranking spot as a relevant candidate out of these factors.
 It contributes greatly as a motive to recognize or filter information.
 "Pride", taken up into individual or group